Pay Plan

 What if my FTE is changing for next semester?

 If your FTE is changing, your new actual salary will be calculated off of your new FTE and base salary with pay plan.
-To find your current FTE and base salary you may refer to your most recent contract in PageUp.
-If FTE has changed in Fall 2022 (prior to pay plan) you would also receive an email notification from BP Logix to inform you of the change.
-If you still have questions regarding your base salary and FTE and how pay plan would be factored in, please reach out to your HR Generalist or the HR Office.
+You can find your current FTE in Workday.
+If you have questions regarding your base salary and FTE or how pay plan would be factored in, please reach out to your HR Generalist or the HR Office.

 What if I am in an interim or acting position?